Elehiggle/Claude3MattermostChatbot/README.md

 - Python 3.11 or just a server with [Docker](https://docs.docker.com/get-started/) _(you can get away with using 3.8 if you use datetime.datetime.utcnow() instead of datetime.datetime.now(datetime.UTC))_
 - Anthropic API key
-- Mattermost server with bot account token access or a dedicated user account
 - Mattermost Bot token (alternatively personal access token or login/password for a dedicated Mattermost user account for the chatbot)
 - The bot account needs to be added to the team and to the channels you want it to watch

 ## Installation

-1. Prepare a Mattermost bot account token and OpenAI API key
+1. Prepare a Mattermost bot account token and Anthropic API key

-    - Create an OpenAI API key [here](https://platform.openai.com/api-keys)
+    - Create an Anthropic API key [here](https://console.anthropic.com/settings/keys)
     - Create a Mattermost bot account token directly in the chat: _Left menu -> Integrations -> Bot accounts_.
 Give it the post:channels permission (this also suffices for DMs)